 Dance students will know the functions and purposes of dance including social, ritual and artistic.
 Students will be able to adapt various dance components to reflect different styles of dance in a range of cultural and historical contexts.
-They will learn specific dance techniques that are appropriate to different genres and be able to model these dance techniques and perform movement sequences.
+They will specific dance techniques appropriate to different genres and model them and perform movement sequences.
 They will learn how to analyse dance pieces and articulate how the meaning of dance movement develops and changes in various cultural and historical contexts.
-As a Dance student, you will be able to be involved in a variety of curricular and co-curricular activities.
-The subject area requires that you devote time to preparing and rehearsing assessment tasks both in-class and in your own time.
+As a Dance student, you will be able to be involved in a variety of curricular and cocurricular activities.
+The subject area requires that you devote time to preparing and rehearsing assessment tasks both inclass and in your own time.